silviob99/Project-4-Immutable-Architecture-Using-Terraform-Ansible-Packer/README.md

 #### Step 1: Setting up the folder tree

-Step 1 for Project 4 involves setting up the folder structure as follows:
+Project 4 involves setting up the folder structure as follows:

 - Create a root folder named "Terraform project" with two subfolders: "Deployment" and "Module."
 - Within the "Module" folder, create subfolders for different environments: "dev," "test," and "prod."